-Once you've decided to head off towards your freedom and indepence, your first question is likely: what are the steps towards financial freedom?
-Every one's route will be different, but those who save and invest their way out of the need to work all use a similar financial freedom roadmap.
-The route markers below set out my own 10-step plan to financial freedom.
-Make sure to celebrate each and every milestone of your own journey.
+Once you've decided to head off towards your freedom and indepence, you probably want to know what are the steps towards financial freedom?
+Every one's route will be different, but those who save and invest their way out of the need to work use a similar financial freedom roadmap.
+And they all budget and know how to live below their means.
+In other words, they spend way less than they earn.
+The route markers below are my own 9-step plan to financial freedom.
+Remember to celebrate every milestone of your own journey.

-I guess this is a milestone that can never be fully reached.
-So, instead celebrate every time you add a new skill or qualification, expand your network substantially, change to a higher-paying job, or add a side income.
-Just keep on investing in your ability to earn more income from an ever-expanding skill set.
+Your skill set makes you a richer human being in the widest sense of the word.
+So, celebrate every time you add a new skill or qualification, or expand your network.
+It should also translate to more material wealth and allow you to jump to a higher-paying job, or add a side income.
+Keep on investing in your ability to earn more income by expanding your skill-set throughout your life.

 Examples of bad debt are store cards, loan shark loans, and credit card debt.
 Even car finance.
 Anything that charges interest at a higher rate than a home loan.
-To free up the cash to start chipping away at your debt, you would probably need to make a few changes to get to the point where you live well below your means.
-Even if you have to moonlight to do it, just ban bad debt from your life for good.
+To free up the cash to start chipping away at your debt, you would need to make a few changes to your budget until you are living well below your means.
+Once you've banned bad debt from your life there's no going back.
 This is how I live below my means and stay out of debt.

 As opposed to bad debt, student and home loans are OK for a few years of your life, because they finance an asset - either your home (so you can look forward to living rent-free one day) or an education (that allows you to earn an income).
 Still, get rid of even these loans as soon as you can.
 You’re making your bank rich.